 Why It Matters

-23 percent of transportation-related greenhouse gas emissions in the United States consumed 25 billion gallons of fuel in 2015.
-With trucking predicted to grow by two percent or more each year, improving the fuel efficiency of trucks not only saves millions for trucking fleets, but is also critical to meeting our climate goals.
+23 percent of transportation-related greenhouse gas emissions in the United States come from medium- and heavy-duty trucks.
+With trucking predicted to grow by two percent or more each year, improving the fuel efficiency of trucks not only saves millions of dollars for trucking fleets, but is also critical to meeting our climate goals.

 We're working with NACFE, trucking companies, technology providers and manufacturers, government groups, and various councils and associations to help make business decisions that save fuel and money as well as reduce emissions.

 WHAT WE’RE DOING

-An interactive information platform with data and resources on available technologies and profitable opportunities for the North American tractor-trailer sector.
+An interactive information platform with data and resources on available and future technologies for the North American tractor-trailer sector.

 WHAT WE’VE ACCOMPLISHED